 Tunisia Country Report

 Although the electoral performance of the two major political parties in the May 2018 local elections was fairly weak, the power-sharing agreement between Essebsi's Nidaa Tounes and Al Nahda, and two smaller parties alongside civil society groups and the powerful trade unions, is likely to last until the 2019 presidential election.
-Until then, fractures between and within parties, as well as minor government reshuffles, are expected.
-High unemployment, local currency inflation, and austerity measures will remain triggers for violent protests, particularly in the interior governorates, through 2018.
+Until then, fractures between and within parties, as well as minor government reshuffles, are likely to continue.
+High unemployment, local currency inflation, and austerity measures will remain triggers for violent protests, particularly in the interior governorates.
 Labour unrest is also likely in key sectors, such as phosphates and transport, over wages and working conditions.

-Restrictions on foreign investment are likely to be reduced in line with IMF recommendations.
-The increased level of operational risk prompted by the 2011 revolution has persisted, including a significant uptick in labour strikes, primarily affecting the public sector.
+Restrictions on foreign investment are likely to be reduced in line with International Monetary Fund (IMF) recommendations.
+The increased level of operational risk prompted by the 2011 revolution has persisted, including a substantial uptick in labour strikes, primarily affecting the public sector.
 Infrastructure is of generally high quality.
 Corruption and bureaucratic inefficiency remains a hindrance to foreign operators investing in specific projects, particularly those involving public works.
-The government is likely to face significant bureaucratic resistance to promoting improvements in these areas, ensuring progress will be slow in 2018.
+The government will probably face major bureaucratic resistance to promoting improvements in these areas, ensuring progress will be slow in 2019.

-Tunisia's security framework was significantly weakened by the 2011 revolution and has only slowly been restored.
+Tunisia's security framework was substantially weakened by the 2011 revolution and has only slowly been restored.
 The army has struggled to cover the resulting shortfall in security capacity.
-Of particular concern remains control over the porous borders with Libya and Algeria.
+Of particular concern remains control over the porous borders with Algeria and Libya.
 Domestic militant networks, small cells, and self-radicalised individuals have benefited from easy access to the experience of foreign jihadists based in Iraq, Libya, and Syria.
-The likely return of Tunisian jihadists from Libya is likely to maintain the high risk of terrorist attacks throughout 2018.
+The likely return of Tunisian jihadists from Libya will probably maintain the high risk of terrorist attacks throughout 2019.

 There is a severe risk of outbreaks of economically motivated protest, particularly in the interior and southern governorates of Ben Gardane, Gafsa, Kasserine, Kef, Medenine, Sidi Bouzid, and Tataouine.
 Although most incidents will probably be largely peaceful, there is the potential for demonstrations to be hijacked by disruptive elements, prompting low-level fighting with the police and the destruction of urban property through arson attacks.
 There is a lower risk of violent mass protests in the major urban centres, including Tunis, where demonstrations are generally peaceful.